TOP TEN TIPS for getting started with SWR

 There’s plenty of information available about the program right here on this site.
 Grab a cup of tea and start exploring.

-Our YouTube channel has samples of the SWR DVDs, Endorsed Trainers modeling spelling dictation, and video answers to questions from our SWR Yahoo Group.
+Our YouTube channel has samples of the SWR DVDs, Endorsed Trainers modeling spelling dictation, and video answers to questions from our SWR Yahoo Group and the SWR Training Facebook Page (see below).
 While there are other videos on YouTube relating to phonics and even some about SWR, you can be sure you’re watching authentic SWR methodology if it’s on our channel.

 I would highly recommend you watch Heidi’s videos that have been posted to see if your dictation needs tweaking.
 Sometimes when we do something for a long time we get into a rut and don’t actually follow best techniques, which is why I like the occasional refresher course. — Deborah